Best Weight Distribution Hitches for 2019

 Coupler Vault Pro by MegaHitch Lock

-Your Dealer Might Be Clueless
+Your Dealer Is Probably Clueless

 This seems reasonable since they should know what they are doing, right?
 Ha.
 (Don't make us laugh.)

-This is a big reason why Camp Addict exists.
-Lack of knowledge on the internet and MAJOR lack of knowledge by salesmen at RV dealerships.
+Because of lack of knowledge on the internet and MAJOR lack of expertise by salesmen at RV dealerships.

 Here is Camp Addict Co-Founder Kelly's experience with her 'knowledgeable' dealer and how they screwed up many things with her weight distribution hitch.

-Surely there are SOME very top-notch RV dealers out there who can sell you the right equipment, install it correctly, and show you how to use it.
-But there are many more dealerships employing salesmen AND inststallers who really know very little about what they are doing.
+Yes, there are SOME very top-notch RV dealers out there who can sell you the right equipment, install it correctly, and show you how to use it.

-Weight distribution hitches can be confusing, but they certainly aren't rocket science.
 You would hope a dealer that is in the business of selling travel trailers would have a clue about weight distribution hitches.

-"The dealer I (Kelly) purchased my travel trailer from did the installation of a Fastway e2 weight distribution hitch.
-I relied on them to tell me what I needed, what weight capacity was required, and to install it for me.
+"The dealer I (Kelly) purchased my travel trailer from did the installation of a Fastway e2 stabilizer tow hitch.

-I just let them do the picking for me, and they did.
-(I didn't even know they came in weight capacities).
-They managed to mess up all of this.
-Here are some things they screwed up:
+(I didn't even know they came in different weight capacities).
+They managed to mess up ALL of it.

 Gap Between Trailer Frame and Bottom Bracket Bolt